43 2 5.7K

 Radiant Heat: 100-500 watts

 Ours technically runs on propane, but the pumps require electricity to circulate water through the system.
-Additionally, the tankless on-demand water heater requires a certain amount of electricity to function, and both constantly pull a small load on standby.
-When running they consume about 500 watts in total.
+Additionally, the tankless on-demand water heater requires a certain amount of electricity to function, and both constantly pull a small load on standby (roughly 6 watts).
+When running they consume between 200-500 watts in total.

 Cistern Pump: 2000+ starting watts, +/-1000 running (10-15 seconds an average of 15 times a day): To get water from the cistern into a pressure tank for household usage we have this inexpensive shallow well pump like the kind you can get at most big box stores.
 While this kind of pump is cheap to buy and relatively easy to install, it uses a LOT of energy and is a little noisy.